AndreiOlegovich/flasky/README.md

-# How to run these test
+# How to run these tests

 1. run